Central railway station, Sydney: Proposals for extension into the city

-Third Sydney Terminal (Central station)
+Third Sydney terminal (Central station)

+Devonshire Street Cemetery work and construction of third Sydney terminal

 When the third station was built in 1906, it moved one block north, closer to the city.
 It fronted Garden Road, which was realigned to form Eddy Avenue.
 If Belmore Park is included, all the land now occupied by the railway at Central and Redfern coincides with the company's original selection of four blocks between Hay and Cleveland Streets.
 The present station was officially opened on 4 August 1906 and opening for passengers on 5 August 1906.

 During Governor Macquarie's term, the future site of the Sydney Terminal was beyond the limits of settlement, which were marked by the tollhouse located at the end of George Street and at the entrance to Railway Square.

 Central station was designed by the government architect, Walter Liberty Vernon.
 The new station was built on a site previously occupied by the Devonshire Street Cemetery, South Sydney Morgue, the Convent of the Good Samaritan, the Sydney Female Refuge, police barracks and superintendent's residence (on Pitt Street), Christ Church Parsonage, the Benevolent Asylum (fronting Railway Square), a steam train depot (at the corner of Pitt Street with Garden Road), as well as some residential properties on Railway Place.
 The convent, female refuge and police barracks were all original part of "Carters Barracks", built in 1819 to house convict gangs working as carters on the brick fields.
 The adjacent field which is today Belmore Park was known as the "police paddock", after the police barracks.

 The remains exhumed from the cemetery were re-interred at several other Sydney cemeteries including Rookwood and Waverley cemeteries.
 Bodies were moved to Botany by steam tram motors and flat cars.